 Make sure you read the instructions after booking.
 But right now, this is how to claim this ticket:

-3. On the day of your trip, upon arrival at Kansai Airport, find the EASYGO or HIS Counter near the North Exit at the Arrival Hall of Terminal 1.
-There is usually a small KLOOK logo displayed in front of the counter.
+- On the day of your trip, upon arrival at Kansai Airport, find the EASYGO or HIS Counter near the North Exit at the Arrival Hall of Terminal 1.
+Find the designated counter for those who purchased their pass/tickets via online booking.
 Show your mobile voucher to the staff.
 You will be asked for your passport.
 Then, you will be given the bus ticket.

 That’s it!
 Welcome to Kyoto!